 Along with being a beautiful place, SoCal is also known for its laid back, open minded, and progressive culture.
 And in our daily lives, this made it easier for us to be out to everyone.

 So, it was surprising and not in a good way, to still be feeling a tinge of what we can only call internalized homophobia, as we prepared for the ceremony in front of passersby who could obviously tell this was a wedding about to take place.
 They turned their heads as they walked, some smiled.
 But could they tell this was a lesbian wedding?
 We wondered.
 If so, were they judging us, looking down on us, wishing us any good or maybe even ill?
 These are not the kinds of thoughts that straight couples deal with on their wedding day.
 It was a disturbing realization.
-Even after all the legal strides made for LGBT equality, after all the acceptance from our family, friends, and co-workers, all the years of being out to ourselves and others, there was still work to do.
-But it would be a kind of spiritual work, a work on the culture of being gay or lesbian.
+Even after all the legal strides made for LGBTQ equality, after all the acceptance from our family, friends, and co-workers, all the years of being out to ourselves and others, there was still work to do.
+But it would be a kind of spiritual work, a work on the culture of being LGBTQ.

 And that brings us to today.